VB Lecture Notes - Animation

 - The

-following loop would animate the picObject down the form:
+following loop would animate the picPlayer vertically down the form:

 Next

-- By changing the amount pixels that you add or subtract (20 in this example) and by changing the numeric parameter in the Sleep method (1000 in this example), you can change the speed of the animation.
+- By changing the amount pixels that you add or subtract (10 in this example) and by changing the numeric parameter in the Sleep method (50 in the example above), you can change the speed of the animation.

-- You can change the distance of the animation by changing the amount of pixels that you add or subtract (20 in this example) and by changing the top boundary number of the For loop (5 in this example.)
+- You can change the distance of the animation by changing the amount of pixels that you add or subtract (10 in the examples above) and by changing the top boundary number of the For loop (5 in the examples above.)